kevin004/SP500_RNN/README.md

 Fetches various financial information using the yahoo finance api, tranforms the data into a single dataframe, adds quite a few customer features, and finally sends this into a recurrent neural network for predicting whether the S&P 500 will go up or down.

+To run/test -- navigate to sp500_rnn and run 'python3 main.py'

 ```
 C:.
 │   .gitignore